MiniFate/MiniFate/_chapters/00-outline.md

 Sometimes the aspects describing a scene aren't the ones you want.
 Your character can create new aspects or destroy existing ones with a role.
-To do so, the player states their intention and the GM sets a difficulty from 0 (easy) to 6 (hard).
-The player rolls their dice, sums the result, and adds any appropriate character aspect value (0 if none of their aspects fit the situation).
-If this total meets or beats the GM's difficulty, they succeed.
 When creating an aspect, the player gets one free invocation using the aspect; they get an additional invocation if they succeed with style.

 <!-- TODO: Add drawing of card/whiteboard with aspect, innvocation.